U.S. reassessing aid to Solomon Islands after Taiwan ties cut

 But while working to counter China's expanding global influence, Washington has criticized countries for switching diplomatic recognition from Taipei to Beijing.

+According to State Department fact sheet from last year, USAID supports programs in Solomon Islands for disaster risk reduction and to counter the impact of climate change via assistance covering 12 Pacific Island countries.

+The U.S. Coast Guard and military also trains security officials in Solomon Islands and the State Department said the United States provided $50,000 to assist with a dengue fever outbreak there in 2013 and $250,000 to help with Cyclone Ita flood recovery in 2014.

-Beijing said on Tuesday that the Solomon Islands would have unprecedented development opportunities after cutting ties with Taiwan.
+Beijing said on Tuesday Solomon Islands would have unprecedented development opportunities after cutting ties with Taiwan.

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom; Reuters Messaging: david.brunnstrom@thomsonreuters.com@thomsonreuters.net))